Vedantsahai18/CSE582-NLP-Final-Project/README.md

 └── README.md
 ```

 NOTE: The abstractive and extractive models are not uploaded on the github repo due to size.
-However the models are locally stores on the Azure Workspace were we performed most of the training and can be seen over there.
+However the models are locally stored on the Azure Workspace where we performed most of the training and can be seen over there.
 In order to access a particular model please contact the authors of the project.